grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "Never was very good at reckoning the dead myself."

-"All you have to do is drive the boat Captain Shakes."
+"All you have to do is drive the boat, Captain Shakes."

 "...Down beyond a depth I never intended to take it."

-Hemi pounded on one of the roughly-welded thwarts.
+Hemi pounded on one of the roughly welded thwarts.
 "It is a good boat.
 I think it is capable of more than you give it credit for."

-"I'd have more faith in that statement if it came at a time when you were not trying to convince me to do something incredibly suicidally stupid with the _Gnat_."
+"I'd have more faith in that statement if it came at a time when you were not trying to convince me to do something incredibly, suicidally stupid with the _Gnat_."

 Hemi grinned and patted Shakes on the shoulder.
 He picked up the sonar headset and put one earpiece over his ear.
 After a second of listening, he gave Shakes a new course.
 "Come left to 330.
 That will put us on an intercept with the _Grackle_ again."
 Hemi started his stopwatch.

 It was natural that any person piloting the _Gnat_ could not help but look out the small viewport set into the sail at eye level.
-After aligning the bow of the boat to 330, and pushing the throttle control all the way forward, Shakes' eyes peered out into the murky water, and scanned upwards.
+After aligning the bow of the boat to 330, and pushing the throttle control all the way forward, Shakes's eyes peered out into the murky water, and scanned upwards.
 There was nothing to see, but Shakes could never resist the temptation to try.

-"10 minutes," said Hemi, speaking softly since he was less than a meter from Shakes' head.
+"Ten minutes," said Hemi, speaking softly, since he was less than a meter from Shakes's head.
 "We need to start descending now."

 "Just curious Hemi, how deep do you think it is here?"

-"More than 1000 meters.
+"More than a thousand meters.
 All we are asking the _Gnat_ to do is swim a bit deeper in the very top layer of all that water.
 No big deal."

 Shakes patted the cold rusting steel of the hull closest to his head.
 "Boat, you're the only thing that can keep us from being sucked into that hole under us.
 It wants us, I can feel it --- but you're a good little boat, even Hemi says so.
 You're just the tool to keep us above that pit."
 With this clandestine blessing, he pushed the yoke forward and the _Gnat_'s little dive planes responded by angling downward.

 They gained depth quickly, and almost immediately the hull of the _Gnat_ began to groan with the stress of it.

-"40 meters."
+"Forty meters."

-"The boat is doing great Shakes."
+"The boat is doing great, Shakes."

 Crackling sounds snapped and echoed from somewhere in the forward compartment.

 "_Captain_ Shakes.
-And tell the boat, not me man."
+And tell the boat, not me, man."
 Shakes' hands were sweating.
-He put a cigarette to his lips, but forgot to light it.
+He put a cigarette to his lips but forgot to light it.

 Hemi stared at his ticking watch.

-"45 meters."
+"Forty-five meters."

-"OK, start leveling out," said Hemi, "I think you can stay just above 50.
+"OK, start leveling out," said Hemi.
+"I think you can stay just above fifty.
 I have to go prep and load the mine."
 Hemi listened for one second longer to the sonar, checked his stopwatch, and sidled back to load the second device into the escape trunk.

 The _Gnat_ clearly did not like being this deep.
 It moaned and snapped and gave every impression of being on the verge of imploding.
-Hemi reassured himself that he had been in lots of boats that were just 'noisy' when they went deep --- though apparently perfectly sound.
+Hemi reassured himself that he had been in lots of boats that were just "noisy" when they went deep --- though apparently perfectly sound.
 Some boats just liked to be vocal, letting their operators know the stress they were suffering like whiny children.
 On the other hand, those were professionally-built boats designed by engineers.
 Those boats just happened to have a few idiosyncrasies.
-Hemi could not shake off the knowledge that this boat was built by...
-Shakes.
+Hemi could not shake off the knowledge that this boat was built by...Shakes.
 It was _all_ idiosyncrasies.

 Only a minute later, both Hemi and Shakes knew it was not just the _Gnat_ being vocal.
 There was water in the bilge and it was rising.
 They could hear it sloshing around.
 Somewhere in the _Gnat_, the seams were leaking.

 "Better hurry Hemi.
 I'm not sure how much longer we can stay this deep."

 Hemi looked at the stopwatch.
-"3 minutes.
+"Three minutes.
 Just hold the boat right at the level and speed you have --- do not let anything change."

 Hemi had stuffed the explosive cylinders, fenders, and lines of the second device up into the still-wet escape trunk.
 He quickly scribbled calculations on his pad, made adjustments to his slide-rule, looked at the stopwatch, and came to a solution.
 He reached up and set the timers on the explosive cylinders.
 "I hope that is correct," he said to himself, and sealed the device into the escape trunk.

-"30 seconds!"
+"Thirty seconds!"
 Hemi called forward.
 He put his hand on the lever.
 The hand of the stopwatch ticked around, climbing upwards.
 It hit the zero mark.
 Hemi hefted the lever that released the escape trunk hatch.
 It slid easily back this time.

 It took a second for Hemi to realize that was because the hatch above him did not open.

 "That hatch is not open!"
 Hemi yelled forward, true panic slipping into the baritone of his voice.

-"The pressure Hemi!
-The whole hull is compressed.
+"The pressure, Hemi!
+The entire hull is compressed.
 The hatch must be wedged in its seat!"

 Hemi smacked a heavy fist against the hull above him.

 Shakes could hear the pounding in the pilot's seat.
 "Hemi.
 You have to get that open.
 We can't have that weapon arm itself in the trunk..."

 "I am aware of that!"
 Hemi pressed his lips together, concentrating on revising his estimates of where the boats were in relation to each other, and at the same time trying to figure out a way to release the hatch.
-"Come shallow by a few meters," Hemi shouted forward, "...that might be all we need."
+"Come shallow by a few meters," Hemi shouted forward, "that might be all we need."
 A second went by, and Hemi knew they were getting out of position.
-"You also need to come port to 222 degrees.
+"You also need to come port to two-two-two.
 Hard!
 Now!"

 The boat leaned over dramatically as Shakes turned the yoke left all the way to its stop.
 At the same time the bow rose slowly in response to his gentle backwards pull on the yoke.

 Hemi pounded and pounded against the hull.
 He slid the release lever in and out uselessly.
 "No throttle!
 We have to release it right here!"

-Shakes pulled the throttle back and the boat drifted.
+Shakes pulled the throttle back to the zero mark, and the boat drifted.
 Hemi picked up the crescent wrench and smacked the hull repeatedly until he left dents.
 Sweat beaded at his temples and his face went red with a deep anger rarely seen on his calm features.
 He let out a yell that frightened Shakes to his core.

 Hemi gave one final smack against the release lever with the wrench.